josmar-crwdstffng/angular/aio/content/guide/creating-injectable-service.md

 ## Service examples

-Here's an example of a service class that logs to the browser console.
+Here is an example of a service class that logs to the browser console.

 <code-example header="src/app/logger.service.ts (class)" path="architecture/src/app/logger.service.ts" region="class"></code-example>

 Services can depend on other services.
-For example, here's a `HeroService` that depends on the `Logger` service, and also uses `BackendService` to get heroes.
+For example, here is a `HeroService` that depends on the `Logger` service, and also uses `BackendService` to get heroes.
 That service in turn might depend on the `HttpClient` service to fetch heroes asynchronously from a server.

 <code-example header="src/app/hero.service.ts (class)" path="architecture/src/app/hero.service.ts" region="class"></code-example>

 ## Creating an injectable service

 Angular CLI provides a command to create a new service.
 In the following example, you add a new service to your application, which was created earlier with the `ng new` command.

 To generate a new `HeroService` class in the `src/app/heroes` folder, follow these steps:

 1. Run this [Angular CLI](cli) command: